Kangxiaoneuq/PCN_RNAsite/README.md

-A deep convolutional neural network-based model by integrating local and global features, sequence and structure properties is constructed to predict RNA-ligand binding sites.
+A prediction method by fusing RNA sequence and structure information to identify small molecule-RNA binding sites.

-The benchmark datasets can be found in ./data_cache/, the codes for RLBind are available in ./src.
+The benchmark datasets can be found in ./data_cache/, the codes for PCN_RNAsite are available in ./src.
 And the results and model are saved in ./results.
 Furthermore, the demo and corresponding documentation files can be found in ./demo.
 See our paper for more details.

 Requirements